strategio-tech/fp-sim4-team-404/README.md

 - `package-lock.json`
 - `Dockerfile`

-For the workflow run smoothly, the user must do the following steps within an AWS account.
+For the workflow to run smoothly, the user must do the following steps within an AWS account.
 ```
 1) Create an ECR repository to store your images.
 2) Create an ECS task definition, an ECS cluster, and an ECS service.